Health and Care Professions Staff Profiles

 Having completed a number of research projects, Dr Amoakwa is currently working on a research project examining mental health and wellbeing of Higher Education academic staff within Further Education settings and its impact on teaching and learning.

 Karen is currently the program leader for the Foundation Degree and BA (Hons) Childhood and Youth Studies.
 She leads and delivers a variety of modules on both programmes and supports the BA(Hons) students with their dissertation modules.
-She also oversees all of the Childhood and Youth studies programmes to ensure quality, consistency to ensure student satisfaction through pastoral support for students.
+She also oversees all of the Childhood and Youth studies programmes to ensure quality and consistency to ensure student satisfaction through pastoral support for students.

 An experienced childhood and youth worker, Karen has worked within primary schools and nursery settings for many years.
 She has vast experience of working with the youth sector from her time as a group leader in the Scout and Guide movement, and also as a Duke of Edinburgh trainer.
 She was also a self-employed director of a company where management and leadership were essential to the safe employment of over 100 staff delivering and managing logistics all over the country.

 Before joining UCEN Manchester, Karen was part of The Manchester College delivering on childcare courses.
 She then progressed to develop the Foundation Degree and BA(Hons) with colleagues in Childhood and Youth Studies.

 Prior to working in Manchester, she delivered a Level 3 program in Childhood Studies with other FE providers within the North West.

 Karen is currently completing a Doctorate in Education at UCLAN, looking into the decline of children’s engagement in the outdoors.